google/WebFundamentals/src/site/_en/fundamentals/tools/devices/browseremulation.markdown

 ## IE Device Emulation

-IE11 has a feature where you can change the viewport to match a Windows Phone as well as test how your site on older versions of IE.
+IE11 has a feature where you can [change the viewport to match a Windows Phone](http://msdn.microsoft.com/en-gb/library/ie/dn255001(v=vs.85).aspx) as well as view your site on older versions of IE.

-To change the emulated browser do the following:
+To change the emulated browser, do the following:

 1. Select the emulation tab.
 2. Click the drop down labelled **Browser profile** and select your device.